To sub or not to sub. That is the question.

 Put another way…

-One a done is nice until you find yourself confined to fewer and/or less productive results.
+One and done is nice until you find yourself confined to fewer and/or less productive results.

 Let’s get back to those aforementioned naming nuances that are always so mission critical for the task of directing the Civil 3D Diva and her performance.

 What and whether you name all the Point, Link, Shapes and Parameters in your PKTs matters.
 The codes pour out into your project work like a hive of angry hornets.
 Can you say, Edit Properties or Code Set Style?
 Heck, you probably have complaints about what Autodesk named these things in the stock Subassemblies too.
 Me too.

 Honey, What gives?
 Did you hear about the 2” long Japanese hornets that have invaded Washington State?
 They hunt bees.
 I thought that the overworked American worker bees already needed a break.